Gible02/hardened-dmz-game-server/diagrams/README.md

 | `packet-tracer-topology.png` | Screenshot of the simulation lab | `packet-tracer/README.md` |

 ## Guidelines
-- PNG, 1600px wide or more — GitHub scales down, not up.
+- PNG, 1600px wide or more; GitHub scales down, not up.
 - Label every interface with both its name and its IP.
 - Color-code by trust zone, and use the same colors in every diagram.
 - Redact the real public IP before exporting.
-- The hop-by-hop *narrative* lives in `docs/08-traffic-flows.md`, not here.
+- The ho by hop *narrative* lives in `docs/08-traffic-flows.md`, not here.
 Diagrams show, docs explain.

 ## Consistency checklist